mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 = Project plan
 == Aims of the project
-This thesis is governed by two overarching aims:
+The development of TaMaRa aims to answer the following research questions:

+1. What are the trade-offs between low-level/high-level TMR; and TMR in general?
+	- What are the power, performance and area (PPA) trade-offs?
+	- What are the reliability trade-offs?
+	- Is coarse-grained (high-level) or fine-grained (low-level) TMR better?
+	- What is the best point in the synthesis pipeline to perform TMR?
+2. What are the best methods to verify TMR, and what are the trade-offs between them?
+	- Is formal verification possible?
+	- Does fault-injection simulation prove the validity of TMR to a sufficient level?
+3. Can an automated TMR approach be implemented to production-grade quality? (i.e., can it accept all circuits and generate a reasonable output in a reasonable amount of time?)

+To investigate these research questions, I propose two major project aims we should set out to achieve:

-- To design a C++ plugin for the Yosys synthesis tool that, when presented with any Yosys-compatible HDL input, will apply an algorithm to turn the selected HDL module(s) into a triply modular redundant design, suitable for space.
+1. To design a C++ plugin for the Yosys synthesis tool that, when presented with any Yosys-compatible HDL input, will apply an algorithm to turn the selected HDL module(s) into a triply modular redundant design, suitable for space.
-- To design and a implement a comprehensive verification process for the above pass, including the use of formal methods, HDL simulation, fuzzing and potential real-life radiation exposure.
+2. To design and a implement a comprehensive verification process for the above pass, including the use of formal methods, HDL simulation, fuzzing and potential real-life radiation exposure.

+To further analyse the situation, I decided to break up each major goal into further sub-goals.

+*Major aim 1 sub-goals:*
+- Design and implement an algorithm for doing netlist-level TMR in Yosys
+- Research the applications of graph theory, including connected components, to automated netlist-level TMR
+- Understand and decide between the different trade-offs of where in the synthesis pipeline TMR should be implemented
+- Understand and consider the effects of clock skew and clock domain crossing for clock lines on TMR circuits

+*Major aim 2 sub-goals:*
+- Understand the application of equivalence checking (Yosys _eqy_) to circuits
+- Understand the application of formal fault checking/coverage (Yosys _mcy_) to circuits
+- Design and implement an RTL simulation with fault injection for the purpose of verifying TMR
+- Understand the limitations and benefits of formal verification vs. RTL simulation for the purposes of verifying TMR

-Much like designing a pass for a compiler, designing a pass for an EDA tool is no light undertaking.
-It needs to handle all possible designs the user may provide as input, and provide a high degree of assurance of correctness.
-This is particularly important given the safety-critical nature of the designs users may provide to TaMaRa.
-I do not undertake this lightly, and the rigorous verification methodology is a necessity to produce a pass worth using.
+// Much like designing a pass for a compiler, designing a pass for an EDA tool is no light undertaking.
+It needs

-These two major aims can be broken down into smaller aims.
-Under the design pipeline:

-#TODO("continue")
+// to handle all possible designs the user may provide as input, and provide a high degree of assurance of
+// correctness.
+This is particularly important given the safety-critical nature of the designs users may provide
+// to TaMaRa.
+I do not undertake this lightly, and the rigorous verification methodology is a necessity to
+// produce a pass worth using.

 == Engineering requirements
-Due to the large and complex nature of the TaMaRa development process, I decided it beneficial to apply the MoSCoW engineering requirements system.
+Due to the large and complex nature of the TaMaRa development process, I decided it beneficial to apply the MoSCoW engineering requirements system, based on the goals presented above.
 I present the requirements and their justifications.
 The capitalised keywords are to be interpreted according to RFC 2119 @Bradner1997.

 *TMR pass requirements*